-Some other custody matters our lawyers negotiate or litigate are visitation rights and temporary custody.
+Some other custody matters our family lawyers negotiate or litigate are visitation rights and temporary custody.
 If one parent has sole custody, then the other parent will normally be granted visitation rights.
 Standard visitation rights are alternate weekends, alternate holidays, and several weeks summer vacation.

 A temporary custody hearing, known as a pendente lite hearing, may be needed to determine legal and physical custody issues while the divorce is pending, but before a final decree is granted.

 Our Columbia child custody attorneys handle a variety of cases, including: